All mineral titles and permits are held by DeLamar Mining Company, an indirect, 100% wholly owned subsidiary of Integra Resources Corp.

 The Project will be a conventional truck-and-shovel open-pit operation across two primary mining areas: Florida Mountain and DeLamar, supplemented by historical stockpiles/backfills adjacent to the pits.
 Mining and material movement are scheduled to prioritize early cash flow by starting in Florida Mountain, with DeLamar ramping up later in the schedule.
 This section summarizes the mining approach, production sequencing, material handling (including stockpiles/backfill), and supporting infrastructure.

+Mining operations will utilize hydraulic shovels and loader to load haul trucks.
+Ore will be hauled to the crushing facility and then stacked on the heap leach pads.
 Development rock will be stored in development rock storage facilities (DRSFs) located near each of the Florida Mountain and DeLamar deposits and backfilled into pits where available.

 Mine Production Schedule

-The schedule is developed on monthly periods, with mobilization and site construction activities starting in Month –12 of Year –1.
-Pre-stripping at Florida Mountain commences in Month –5, or 7 months after mobilization.
+The schedule is developed on monthly periods, with mobilization and site construction activities starting in Month -12 of Year -1.
+Pre-stripping at Florida Mountain commences in Month -5, or 7 months after mobilization.
 Heap leach processing begins in Month 1 of Year 1.
 Preproduction mining provides approximately 2.6 Mt of leach material, which is crushed and placed as overliner on the heap leach pad prior to stacking ramp-up.
-The nominal leach stacking/processing rate is 35,000 t/d (12.45 Mt/y).
-Year 1 stacking totals 11.9 Mt as the operation ramps to a steady state.

-Florida Mountain and DeLamar non-oxide material is stockpiled for potential future processing in alternative flowsheets outside the FS case.
+Florida Mountain and DeLamar non-oxide material is stockpiled for potential future processing in alternative flowsheets outside the case.

 Over a period of six months, the total mining rate will ramp up from 1,000 tonnes per day to about 60,000 tonnes per day.
 A maximum of 72,000 tonnes per day is used from month 5 through month 8 to match the stripping requirements of Florida Mountain Phase 1.